wacncontent/CustomizeTool/output/articles/sql-database/sql-database-auditing-get-started.md

 ##<a id="subheading-2"></a>Set up auditing for your database

-1. Launch the [Azure Preview Portal](https://manage.windowsazure.cn) at https://manage.windowsazure.cn.
+1. Launch the [Azure Management Portal](https://manage.windowsazure.cn) at https://manage.windowsazure.cn.
 Alternatively, you can also launch the [Classic Azure Management Portal](https://manage.windowsazure.cn/) at https://manage.windowsazure.cn/.
 Refer to details below.

 2. Navigate to the settings blade of the SQL Database / SQL Server you want to audit.
 In the Settings blade select **Auditing & Threat detection**.